lammps/lammps/doc/src/pair_hbond_dreiding_angleoffset.rst

 Additional Information
 """"""""""""""""""""""

-For more information about DREIDING force field and other notes, please refer to the documentation of *hbond/dreiding* styles.
+For more information about DREIDING force field and other notes, please refer to the :doc:`documentation of the *hbond/dreiding* styles <hbond/dreiding>`.

 ----------